-Petition calls for Dennis Rodman to be removed from Hall of Fame
+Group wants Dennis Rodman kicked out of Hall of Fame

 Petition

-Rodman has visited North Korea several times and has praised on its dictator Kim Jong-un.
+Rodman has visited North Korea several times and has praised its dictator Kim Jong-un.

 Rights group Victims of Communism Memorial Foundation started a petition on change.org calling for the NBA to remove Rodman from the Hall of Fame.